 Audio

-Camtasia (Link leads to a third party)
+Camtasia (link leads to a third-party site)

-Losslesscut (Link leads to a third party)
+Losslesscut (link leads to a third-party site)

 Which tool do you think is worth spending a bit more money on?